poacher2k/express-react-views/README.md

 # express-react-views

 This is an [Express][express] view engine which renders [React][react] components on server.
-It renders static markup and *does not* support mounting those views on the client.
+It renders static markup and *does indeed* support mounting those views on the client.

 This is intended to be used as a replacement for existing server-side view solutions, like [jade][jade], [ejs][ejs], or [handlebars][hbs].